Tohoku Summer Festivals

 This summer festival in Koriyama commemorates the Uneme, a female court lady from a legend from the Heian period.
 The Uneme Odori Nagashi dance flows through the city center, with over 100 groups dancing gracefully in yukata robes.
 It's a heartwarming festival in which all the local residents take part

-• Location : Koriyama City Station Boulevard and other downtown areas
+• Venue: Koriyama Station Main Street and other central urban areas

 • detail